DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/README.md

     echo $FQDN

 ## Summary
 We have now seen how we can deploy HTTPS applicaitons on Kubernetes.
-We secured the applications for internal environments using our own self-sign certificates; and for production we automated the issuance of certificates, signed by a trusted CA (LetsEncrypt) using the Kubernetes **cert-manager** addon.
+We secured our internal applications using our own self-sign certificates; and for production we automated the issuance of certificates, signed by a trusted CA (LetsEncrypt), using the Kubernetes **cert-manager** addon.